-But our trip was not over yet, it was just halftime and we were on our way back to central Costa Rica, to the world famous cloud forest of Monteverde.
+But our trip was not over yet, it was just halftime, and we were on our way back to central Costa Rica, to the world-famous cloud forest of Monteverde.
 The ride was a real adventure driving most of the time over a gravel serpentine mountain road.
-In google maps, the distance from the Pacific coast to Monteverde actually seemed to be much shorter than the actual trip duration.
+In Google Maps, the distance from the Pacific coast to Monteverde actually seemed to be much shorter than the actual trip duration.
 Now we know why.
 But with every meter uphill, the clouds came closer and closer and the forest became greener and greener.
 We arrived jarred but happy in Santa Elena in our modern and spacious apartment in the treetops of the surrounding rainforest.
-The weather changed rapidly from sunny weather when we arrived in cloudy mist with showers just one hour later.
+The weather changed rapidly from sunny weather when we arrived in a cloudy mist with showers just one hour later.
 But that was why we were in Monteverde, to experience the cloud forest, right?
 The next day, we booked a combo trip to Selvatura Park including Rainforest Canopy Zip Lining and an individual Hanging Bridges tour walking through the treetops of the Costa Rican rainforest.
 What an incredible adventure.

 Family Owned 4*- Hotel – Hotel Belmar Monteverde

 Day 13 to 16: Beach & Nature time around Playa Jaco & Herradura